Hudson Motor Car Company: Legacy

+In 1928, a one yuan coin called the Auto Dollar was minted by the Chinese warlord Zhou Xicheng to commemorate the construction of roadways in Guizhou province.
+The coin features an image of an automobile reminiscent of a soft-topped Hudson car, although it does not correspond to any particular model exactly.

 For the 1970 model year, American Motors revived the "Hornet" model name for its new series of compact cars (the AMC Hornet).
-AMC was later purchased by Chrysler, which at one time considered reintroducing the Hornet name in the Dodge model line.
+AMC was later purchased by Chrysler, which at one time considered reintroducing the Hornet name in the Dodge model line and ultimately did so for the 2023 model year with a car based on the Alfa Romeo Tonale.

 The last Hudson dealership was Miller Motors in Ypsilanti, Michigan, which is now part of the Ypsilanti Automotive Heritage Museum.

-The Hostetler Hudson Auto Museum in Shipshewana, Indiana, features a collection of restored Hudsons.
+The Hostetler Hudson Auto Museum in Shipshewana, Indiana, featured a collection of restored Hudsons.
 Eldon Hostetler was an inventor who owned a Hudson as a teenager and later purchased Hudson cars and restored them.
+The museum closed in 2018 after the Hudson Automobile Museum Board voted in favor of closing the museum and liquidating the collection.

 A restored Hudson Dealership sign still occupies its original site on Highway 32 in Chico, California.

-The 2006 film, Disney/Pixar's Cars, features a character named Doc Hudson, represented as a 1951 Hudson Hornet.

-The 2011 racing video game Forza Motorsport 4 and 2018 racing video game Forza Horizon 4 features a 1952 Hudson Hornet.

-The Hermes, a recurring car model featured in Rockstar Games' Grand Theft Auto video game series, is based on the 1951 Hudson Hornet and 1947 Hudson Super Six.